rutu-sh/distsys/sc-2-docker/intro.md

 5. Install the required packages
 6. Run the game server

+On top of that, we built and ran our server on the following configuration:

+1. A linux system
+2. Python3 version 3.12.3
+3. Python3 requirements (`flask==3.1.2` and `gunicorn==23.0.0`)

 We realized that Doing all this manually for every server that should run your application could be **too much**.

 It would be better if we could automate this into a **Blueprint** that could be run anywhere with a **single command**.